smmosquera/serge/README.txt

 0.4.1
-    Fixed bug in MuteButton - would always mute music regardless of the flag setting Fixed bug in Sound - pause/unpause behaviour was not working properly for sounds (ok for music)
+    Fixed bug in MuteButton - would always mute music regardless of the flag setting Fixed bug in Sound - pause/unpause behaviour was not working properly for sounds (ok for music) Added SoundTexture block to create sounds textures that depend on the location of actors etc